rust-lang/prev.rust-lang.org/faq.md

 The Rust compiler doesn't compile with optimizations unless asked to, as optimizations slow down compilation and are usually undesirable during development.

 If you compile with `cargo`, use the `--release` flag.
 If you compile with `rustc` directly, use the `-O` flag.
 Either of these will turn on optimizations.
+Optimizations are not turned on by default because they [slow down compilation and complicate debugging](https://users.rust-lang.org/t/why-does-cargo-build-not-optimise-by-default/4150/3?u=andrewbrinker).

 ### Why is Rust compilation slow?